 Being outdoors gives you a different kind of ‘space’ in which to explore personal issues.
-This kind of setting is becoming more popular with people who enjoy being outdoors and especially young people who sometimes prefer this to their perceived formality of an indoor setting.
+This kind of setting is becoming more popular with people who enjoy being outdoors and especially young people who sometimes prefer this to formality of an indoor setting.
 We use the natural landscape for a counselling session instead of a room.
 I work in the Colne and Holme Valleys in West Yorkshire.

 Face to face counselling in a room isn’t for everyone.
 Research has shown that being outdoors has huge benefits to our health and well-being, particularly in a natural environment, where there is space to think, to feel, to be.